Kraken at Coyotes | NHL.com

 Status report

-Kraken coach Dave Hakstol switched several lines, promoting Yamamoto from the fourth line to the Beniers-McCann line and moving Kartye off the top line. ...
+Kraken coach Dave Hakstol switched several lines, promoting Yamamoto from the fourth line to the top line with Beniers and McCann and moving Kartye off the top line. ...
 Tanev took part in the morning skate but is not yet ready to return.
 The forward hasn't played since the season opener Oct.
 10,. ...
 Daccord, a former Arizona State goalie, will make his first start since Oct.
 28. Grubauer started the previous three games. ...
 Zucker is practicing and the forward could return against the Nashville Predators on Saturday.
 He will miss his seventh game since Oct.
 21.